How to Use WebDAV, SFTP and FTP with the iOS Files App

 Then select Edit Sidebar, in the pop over menu.

-Switch on FileBrowser in the sidebar.
+Switch on FileBrowser Professional in the sidebar.
 You can also re-order your apps from this view.

 Finally, tap "Done".

-Tap FileBrowser in the sidebar, then tap "Network Folders".
-Now you can access to all your FileBrowser locations such as cloud accounts, FTP, FTPS, SFTP and WebDAV within the iOS Files app.
+Tap FileBrowser Professional in the sidebar, then tap "Network Folders".
+Now you can connect to all your FileBrowser Professional locations such as cloud accounts, FTP, FTPS, SFTP and WebDAV servers within the iPhone / iPad Files app.

 Estimated Time: 1 minutes